How VAT works

 VAT is charged on things like:

 - business sales - for example when you sell goods and services

 - hiring or loaning goods to someone

 - selling business assets

 - items sold to staff - for example canteen meals

 - business goods used for personal reasons

 - ‘non-sales’ like bartering, part-exchange and gifts

 - must charge VAT on their goods or services

 - may reclaim any VAT they’ve paid on business-related goods or services

 If you’re a VAT-registered business you must report to HM Revenue and Customs (HMRC) the amount of VAT you’ve charged and the amount of VAT you’ve paid.
 This is done through your VAT Return which is usually due every 3 months.

 You must account for VAT on the full value of what you sell, even if you:

-- receive goods or services instead of money (eg if you take something in part-exchange)
+- receive goods or services instead of money (for example if you take something in part-exchange)